nyu-cs202/labs-23sp/lab4/README-OS.md

 === Support code ===

-You may read these if you're interested but you should be able to do the coursework using only the code and descriptions in `kernel.c`, `lib.h`, and `kernel.h`.
+You may read these if you're interested but you should be able to do the lab using only the code and descriptions in `kernel.c`, `lib.h`, and `kernel.h`.

 *   `bootstart.S`, `boot.c`: The bootloader.